dhrubojoutidas/pro1/README.md

 - ✅ Unit testing (PyTest)
 - ✅ Documentation & reporting
 - ✅ Version control with GitHub

+  “As part of my coursework at Curtin College, I engaged in research and writing on topics related to Indigenous Science and STEM, including the role of traditional knowledge in medicine and technology.”
 ---

  🎮 Tank Shooter Game (C)